infobip/infobip-rtc-ios/README.md

 the [official documentation](https://developer.apple.com/documentation/avfoundation/avcapturedevice/1624584-requestaccess?language=swift)
 for additional details.

+### Before you make and receive calls

+Keep in mind that making and receiving calls on iOS requires you to use [CallKit](https://developer.apple.com/documentation/callkit).
+This enables you to display the system-calling UI and coordinate your calling services with other apps and the system.

 ### Making a call

 You can call another WebRTC subscriber, if you know their identity.
 This is done via